NSLS-II/docs/source/metadatastore-format.rst

 - ``measure`` : A measurement of data from external sources.
 For example, reading a scaler or taking a CCD image.
-- ``trigger`` : An event which occurred because data sources were triggered.
-  For example, starting a scaler or CCD acquisition.
-- ``reduce`` : The result of a data reduction routine, such as background subtraction and suppression.
 - ``analyze`` : The result of a data analysis output.
 - ``start_run`` : An event which is created when a data collection run starts.
 - ``end_run`` : An event which is created when a data collection run ends.